 The burrowing owl (Athene cunicularia) is frequently active during the day.
 Florida’s populations in the central and southern part of the state are well adapted to suburban living in parks, golf courses, and near libraries.
 While this is the same species as the burrowing owls of the western United States, the species may one day be split and the Florida owls recognized as unique.

 It’s impossible to visit Florida and not see the white ibis (Eudocimus albus), which is common and widespread everywhere in the Sunshine State.
 Seeing these birds during the breeding season when their red bills and legs are more brilliant is a treat for any birder, and they’re frequently found in flocks visiting yards and parks, and even mixing with glossy ibises.Continue to 13 of 30 below.

 13 of 30

 With its pink-and-white plumage, bare head, and spatulate-shaped bill, the roseate spoonbill (Platalea ajaja) is a target bird for many birders visiting Florida.
 These coastal wading birds can occasionally be found inland as well, often with flocks of ibises, egrets, and herons.
 Their plumage is most brilliantly colored during the summer breeding season, and immature birds are much paler.

 14 of 30

 Florida may be associated with plastic lawn flamingos, but birders hope to spot the greater flamingo (Phoenicopterus ruber) when they visit the Sunshine State.
-Once abundant in the Everglades and along the southern coasts, these birds are much rarer but gradually becoming more frequent visitors.
+Once abundant in the Everglades and along the southern coasts, these birds (also known as American flamingos) are much rarer but gradually becoming more frequent visitors.
 Checking rare sightings can help birders add this rarity to their Florida list.

 15 of 30